Why we chose Pulumi

 Terraform's choice of the Business Source License 1.1 might not strike the right chord with everyone.
 This sentiment is underscored by support for initiatives like Open-Tofu.

-The choice of an open-source license is only one component of a project's commitment to the community.
-Pulumi’s decision to go with the Apache License 2.0 is a testament to its commitment to fostering a free, open community which aligns more closely with Nitric’s core values.
+Pulumi’s decision to go with the Apache License 2.0 and its commitment to fostering a free, open community aligns well with Nitric’s open source approach and values.

 We believe that being a part of an open-source community enriches developer experiences by fostering collaborative learning and innovation.
 This collective effort drives the simplification of building applications in the cloud, making technology more accessible and efficient for all.